Skip to Main Content

 Course structure suggestions / Auto-generate modules

 AI Design Assistant can offer suggestions about the structure of NILE courses by auto-generating learning modules.
 The auto-generate module feature will create a number of learning modules at the top level of your NILE course, adding titles, images, and descriptions the learning modules it generates.
-You can choose how many learning modules you want the design assistant to generate, the complexity (i.e., difficulty) of the course, the prefix (e.g., week, topic, unit, etc), and whether to auto-generate images for the learning modules.
+You can choose how many learning modules you want the design assistant to generate, the complexity (i.e., difficulty) of the course, the prefix (e.g., week, topic, unit, etc), and whether to auto-generate images and descriptions for the learning modules.

 By default, the design assistant will only use the NILE course title when generating course structure suggestions, but if you add in more information about the course into the description field - e.g., information from the module specification such as the module description, indicative content, module learning outcomes - the auto-generated modules will be more relevant.
 The ‘Select course items’ option can also be used to specify exactly which resources should be used when auto-generating learning modules.
 If ‘Select course items’ is used, the auto-generated learning modules will be based only upon the items selected.